dotnet/docs-aspire/docs/caching/stackexchange-redis-output-caching-component.md

 }
 ```

-For more information on how to format this connection string, see the [StackExchange Redis configuration docs](https://stackexchange.github.io/StackExchange.Redis/Configuration.html#basic-configuration-strings).
+For more information on how to format this connection string, see the [Stack Exchange Redis configuration docs](https://stackexchange.github.io/StackExchange.Redis/Configuration.html#basic-configuration-strings).

 ### Use configuration providers

-The .NET Aspire StackExchange Redis output caching component supports <xref:Microsoft.Extensions.Configuration>.
+The .NET Aspire Stack Exchange Redis output caching component supports <xref:Microsoft.Extensions.Configuration>.
 It loads the <xref:Aspire.StackExchange.Redis.StackExchangeRedisSettings> from configuration by using the `Aspire:StackExchange:Redis` key.
 Example _:::no-loc text="appsettings.json":::_ that configures some of the options:

 ```json
 {